ovaillancourt/authom/README.md

 ### authom.registerService(serviceName, Service)

-Authom-compliant services can be registered within authom using this method.
-Useful for adding custom in-house authentication services that would not be suited for widespread/general use.
-(For example a business's private in-house authentication service.)
+Authom-compliant services can be registered using this method.
+This is useful for adding custom authentication services not suited to be part of the ```/lib``` core services.
+(For example a business-specific in-house authentication service.) _Custom services will override existing services of the same name._

 ```javascript
 var authom = require("authom")